wp-plugins/postman-smtp/readme.txt

 == Description ==

 Have you been having [trouble sending your email](https://wordpress.org/support/topic/smtp-connect-failed) recently?
 In 2014, Google began [increasing their SMTP security checks](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) to include OAuth 2.0, and [blocking](https://support.google.com/accounts/answer/6010255) [traditional](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html) SMTP SSL/TLS mechanisms with Gmail.
-Google may be quietly dumping your outbound mail and you wouldn't even know.
+This has led to user frustration as they deal with authentication problems, lost outbound mail, or worse, mail that is delivered but somehow never reaches its destination.

-Postman is the first and only next-generation SMTP plugin to provide WordPress with OAuth 2.0, the latest security mechanism for sending email.
-Once configured, Google and Hotmail actively grant Postman permission to send messages on your behalf.
-When your site generates an email, from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the authentication and delivery.
+Postman is a next-generation SMTP plugin implementing OAuth 2.0, the latest security mechanism for sending email.
+During configuration, Google and Hotmail pre-approve Postman permission to send messages on your behalf.
+Unlike other plugins that seek approval each time they connect, you can rest assured that when your site generates an email, Postman will deliver your message without rejection.

-Never have an email authentication issue again!

 ###* What's New for v1.3 *
 *Now featuring OAuth 2.0 for **Hotmail/Windows Live/Outlook.com** users*